jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   Group                    Hosts                    Target User                      Commands
 --------------- -----------------------------    ------------------   -----------------------------------------
-   %sudo             server-1, db-server              root               /usr/sbin/postfix /usr/sbin/doveadm
+   %sudo             server-1, db-server              bkupuser               /usr/sbin/postfix /usr/sbin/doveadm
-   %admin                ALL                          root                               ALL
+   %admin                ALL                         dbadmin                              ALL
-   %meninblack           ALL                           ALL                               ALL
+   %cia                  ALL                           ALL                               ALL
 --------------- -----------------------------    ------------------   -----------------------------------------

 After the useraccount you can add an additional parameter to remove the password requirement.
 This is dangerous because it means anyone who has local access to the system can now become a *superuser* account just by switching users.
 It is best to leave this task for remote automated users or narrow down the powers to a single specific job.

-> __Example Usage:__   The two commands below give the user ```nobody``` the ability to become sudo without requiring a password and only the power to execute the copy command.
+> __Example Usage:__   The two commands below give the user ```bkupuser``` the ability to become sudo without requiring a password and only the power to execute the copy command.
 The second command gives any user who is a member of the admin group the ability to sudo with out any password.
 ```
-nobody ALL=(root) NOPASSWD: /bin/cp
+bkupuser ALL=(root) NOPASSWD: /usr/bin/mysqldump
+%vagrant  ALL=(ALL) NOPASSWD:ALL
 %admin  ALL=(ALL) NOPASSWD:ALL
 ```